 Essential oils are highly concentrated essences of aromatic plants.
 They can be derived from all parts of the plant: flowers (rose), woods (sandalwood), barks (cinnamon), leaves (basil), roots (licorice), and fruits (orange).
 The methods of oil extraction are time consuming and expensive, and require a high degree of expertise.

 Some essential oils are especially costly due to the labor intensive process and the quantity of the plant required to produce the oil.
-For example, approximately 2,000 kilograms of rose petals would produce 1 kg of essential oil, and 4 million jasmine flowers produce a kilogram of jasmine oil!
+For example, approximately 2,000 kilograms of rose petals would produce one kilogram of essential oil, and four million jasmine flowers produce a kilogram of jasmine oil!
 However, they are also highly potent—only a few drops are required to achieve the desired effect.

 Quality and Method of Distillation are Important